erxes/erxes/docs/docs/installation/heroku.md

 REDIS_PORT = 28229 # update it later on
-JWT_TOKEN_SECRET: "replact it with your token" LOGS_API_DOMAIN = "update it when you install logger app" ENGAGES_API_DOMAIN = "update it when you install email engages app" INTEGRATIONS_API_DOMAIN = "update it when you install integrations app"
+JWT_TOKEN_SECRET: "replact it with your token" LOGS_API_DOMAIN = "update it when you install logger app" INTEGRATIONS_API_DOMAIN = "update it when you install integrations app"
 ```